devspotlight/Reddit-Kafka-Producer/README.md

 This repository is a collection of utilities and scripts dedicated to scraping comment and profile information from the reddit API and streaming it to kafka.

 - `profile-scraper.js`: class for accessing data from the Reddit API.
 - `profile.js`: (1) reads from a CSV file, fetches profile data, and saves to a database.
-(In Procfile.)
 - `subreddit.js`: (2) fetches comments and user data from a subreddit and saves to a database.
-(In Procfile.)
 - `format-comment.js`: function for formatting JSON response data.
 - `db-export.js`: (3) inserts JSON data to a table with a schema.
-(In Procfile.)
 - `kafka-stream.js`: (4) fetches comments from a subreddit and sends it to kafka.
-(Used in Procfile as worker.)
+(Used in Procfile)

 ## Configuration